Janus Stark: Fictional character biography

 The protagonist was born in 1840 as the orphan Jonas Clarke.
 His background story explains that he was sent to an orphanage where he was mistreated, but escaped and lived in the streets.
 There he befriended a beggar, Blind Largo, who taught him pickpocketing, but also trained Clarke's unique gift for body bending and escaping.
 Stark has an unusually flexible bone structure, enabling him to get out of an astonishing variety of tight situations at need.

 As an adult, Clarke takes on another persona as Janus Stark and becomes an escapologist and private detective.

 Later appearance

 Janus Stark appears in the six-issue limited series Albion (2005) by Alan Moore, Leah Moore, John Reppion, Shane Oakley, and George Freeman.
 In this "new" two-page adventure, he is imprisoned, along with at least Spring-heeled Jack and Joseph Merrick (the Elephant Man), by an Inspector Bryant, simply for being thought by the Victorian government to be "dangerous individuals."
 Stark succeeds in breaking them all out of prison.

+Stark also appears in the first issue of the Smash! mini-series in 2023.